Review: Fortnite on Android brings authentic battle royale to (most of) the rest of us

 I enjoyed playing Fortnite on Android for the novelty of it, and this version makes it fun to play while you’re on the run.
 You need a good Internet connection and a decent device.
 Sweeney estimated that Fortnite would like run on 300 million or so Android devices.
 It won’t run on low-end smartphones, and you need to have the latest version of the Oreo operating system.
 Those are some severe restrictions.

 It’s not ideal to play on a smartphone, as it has the same challenges that any shooter on mobile has.
 But the game fulfills its promise of playing a game anywhere, anytime, on almost any device.
 It’s also the same fun battle royale game that the whole world has come to love.
-Keep in mind that the game is not yet final and will be updated.
+Keep in mind that the game is not yet final and will receive updates.
 But it’s playable now.

 Score: 85/100.